If you’re having an enthusiastic, engaging conversation in English, it’s almost guaranteed that you’re going to be interrupted.

 In some cultures, interrupting is considered rude, so you may be surprised that someone jumps in when it’s your turn to talk.

-However, as you learned in this lesson on interrupting, interjecting ideas, and sharing opinions, interrupting can actually be an excellent way to create a connection in conversations in English, especially in American culture.
+However, interrupting can actually be an excellent way to create a connection in conversations in English, especially in American culture.

-That said, as a non-native English speaker, you may feel a little thrown off course when someone interrupts you, even to show excitement about what you have to say.
+That said, you may feel a little thrown off course when someone interrupts you, even if they’re showing excitement about what you have to say.

 In this article, I’ll describe the following: